How Yoga Can Help Heal Generational Trauma

-My Irish ancestors left during the great famine and sought refuge in Boston where they encountered poverty and discrimination.
+My Irish ancestors left during the great famine and sought refuge in Boston, where they encountered poverty and discrimination.
 Although traumatic, it was better than staying to starve in Ireland and certainly better than the disenfranchisement and genocide that their Celtic ancestors had long suffered under the battle axe of invaders and colonizers.

 As I began to understand generational trauma, I started to feel an increased empathy for my ancestors.
 I stopped saying, “I come from a long line of Irish drunks.”
 It didn’t sound very funny anymore.
 I have inherited the generational trauma of a people who were oppressed, brutalized, spiritually and politically disenfranchised, culturally crushed, and left landless, impoverished, grief-stricken, and heartbroken.
-Still, somehow, my ancestors managed to survive, to rebuild their lives, and to thrive—like flowers emerging from cracks in the pavement.
-Incidentally (and understandably) many of them self-medicate with alcohol.
+Still, somehow, my ancestors managed to survive, rebuild their lives, and thrive—like flowers emerging from cracks in the pavement.
+Incidentally (and understandably), many of them self-medicate with alcohol.

 What Is Generational Trauma?